AbdallahGayel/Bike-Sales-dashboard/README.md

 # ExcelProject
 Bike Sales dashboard displays the relationship between income and bicycle purchases, as well as age and travel distance.
-It uses  bar graphs to visually represent the data, making it easy to identify trends and patterns.
+It uses  line plots bar graphs to visually represent the data, making it easy to identify trends and patterns.

 The dashboard helps stakeholders make informed decisions by providing insights that can inform marketing strategies and product offerings.
 It is a powerful tool for analyzing complex data sets and improving project outcomes.